slange-dev/docker-centos7-ansible/README.md

 > **Important Note**: I use this image for testing in an isolated environment—not for production—and the settings and configuration used may not be suitable for a secure and performant production environment.
 Use on production servers/in the wild at your own risk!

+## 🤝 Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 💛 Support the project

 If this project was useful to you in some form, I would be glad to have your support.
 It will help to keep the project alive and to have more time to work on Open Source.